offalynne/Input/docs/latest/Functions-(Other).md

 |-------|--------|--------------|
 |`state`|boolean |Whether to clear all momentary input|

-Clear all pressed/released input checkers.
+Clears momentary (pressed/released) input and connection checkers.
 This covers verbs as well as keyboard/mouse/gamepad direct checkers.
 Useful for [fixed timestep patterns](https://gafferongames.com/post/fix_your_timestep/) where momentary checks should only be handled for one cycle (for example [iota](https://github.com/JujuAdams/iota)).

 &nbsp;